Teen Program Specialist

 - High School Diploma or GED.

-- Experience working with youth ages 6-18
+- Experience working with at-risk youth in various settings

 - Ability to effectively operate a computer and programs used by the Club.